marisarpo/horizons-week02/day3/comment_threads/README.md

 ## Double Bonus: Display count of replies

-When the *Hide Replies* button is used, hide the comments and display the total number of commens that have been hidden their place.
+When the *Hide Replies* button is used, hide the comments and display the total number of comments that have been hidden in their place.